Darkstar085/scripts/README.md

 -----------------------------------------------------------------------

-Sources For Xiaomi Redmi 3S/3X/Prime
+Sources For Land & Whyred
 ====================================